 More Carnaby Street Echoes

 We started chatting and the more he talked, the curiouser I became and just when I didn’t think I could get any curiouser, he took me into the shop to meet Ingrid.
-If Paterson made me think Carnaby Street, Ingrid made me think Mary Quant, Vidal Sassoon, Biba, Zandra Rhodes, Twiggy and 60s chic all rolled into one.Ingrid made me think Mary Quant, Vidal Sassoon, Biba, Zandra Rhodes, Twiggy and 60s chic all… Click To Tweet
+If Paterson made me think Carnaby Street, Ingrid made me think Mary Quant, Vidal Sassoon, Biba, Zandra Rhodes, Twiggy and 60s chic all rolled into one.Ingrid made me think Mary Quant, Vidal Sassoon, Biba, Zandra Rhodes, Twiggy and 60s chic all rolled into one.
+Click To Tweet

 She was standing behind the glass counter of Curiouser and Curiouser and was exactly the kind of partner I would have expected a man like Paterson to have – exquisitely glamorous in a very European way with a gently husky German accent to match.